softins/jamulus-seq-test/README.md

 This is a temporary project to host Mac and PC builds of Jamulus

-It now holds Mac and (soon) PC builds of Volker's implementation of audio sequence numbering.
+It now holds the Mac build of Volker's implementation of audio sequence numbering.
 Note that it is different from the previous implementation that was in this repository.

 There is no longer a checkbox to turn sequencing on and off.
 If the client is connected to a server